renuzit/gatelessgate/README.md

   -p PWD, --pwd=PWD     password for connecting to the pool
 ```

-# Performance

-* 115 sol/s with one R9 Nano
-* 75 sol/s with one RX 480 8GB
-* 70 sol/s with one GTX 1070

-See [TROUBLESHOOTING.md](TROUBLESHOOTING.md#performance) to resolve performance
-issues.

-Note: the `silentarmy` **miner** automatically achieves this performance level,
-however the `sa-solver` **command-line solver** by design runs only 1 instance
-of the Equihash proof-of-work algorithm causing it to slightly underperform by
-5-10%.
-One must manually run 2 instances of `sa-solver` (eg. in 2 terminal
-consoles) to achieve the same performance level as the `silentarmy` **miner**.

 # Compilation and installation

 The steps below describe how to obtain the dependencies needed by SILENTARMY,